turnly/turnly/apps/queuing-system-api/README.md

   </p>
 </div>

-# Widgets API — Backend for Frontend
+# Queuing System API — Backend for Frontend

 Turnly Widgets is a live ticketing solution that helps businesses improve the customer experience by allowing them to take tickets from their websites in an interactive and simple way.

-The Widgets API is a GraphQL API that offers flexibility and the ability to define precisely the data you want to retrieve.
+The Queuing System API is a GraphQL API that offers flexibility and the ability to define precisely the data you want to retrieve.

 To use this API, you will need to authenticate requests with the integration (widgetId)